johnhitz203/ecto_example/README.md

 Note: In order to work there must be `my_project/src/` directory in the project on the host computer, and this directory must be created from the host command line.

+Note: This is based on the article **Use Docker to create an Elixir/Phoenix development environment** by Cesar William Alvarenga.